athaapa/athaapa.github.io/_posts/2025-11-30-building-clamp.markdown

 )
 ```

 This drops filter latency from ~500ms to ~50ms on collections with 10k+ points.
-Without indexes, every search query that filters on `is_active=true` scans all payloads.[10]
+Without indexes, every search query that filters on `is_active=true` scans all payloads.

 ### State Consistency & Atomicity